arnoldsmyth/Intacct-Pay-Bills-from-CSV/readme.md

     - Exit
 4. Based on the user's choice, it runs the appropriate script or exits.

+When running the payBill script, you'll have the following options:

+-   **Unattended Mode**: Choose between attended and unattended mode.
+In unattended mode, you can specify the number of invoices to process automatically before pausing for user input.
+-   **Filter Sets**: Apply a filter set to process invoices for a specific month.
+Filter sets must be pre-configured in the Intacct Pay Bills screen in the format "MMM YYYY" (e.g., "Mar 2024").

 This script provides a convenient way to manage the automation process, allowing users to log in and process bills as needed.

 Note: This script is designed for macOS and Linux (GNOME) environments.
 Windows users may need to modify the script or run the Node.js scripts individually.